 Securing a gorilla permit is the first step to ensure a successful gorilla trek in Uganda or Rwanda.
 A gorilla permit is a document issued by the Uganda Wildlife Authority in Uganda and the Rwanda Development Board in Rwanda, allowing visitors to spend one hour with a habituated gorilla family.
 Mountain gorillas can also be visited in the Democratic Republic of Congo.

-To book a gorilla permit, contact Trek Africa Tours with your desired dates.
+To book a gorilla permit, contact Trek Africa Expeditions with your desired dates.
 The company will check for availability and reserve the permit if possible.
 Once payment is made, the company will pay for the gorilla permit and organize a tour around the permit dates.
 Some of their most popular tours with guaranteed gorilla permits are available to view on their website.

 The cost of gorilla permits in Uganda and Rwanda can vary, especially after two years.
 As of 2020-2021, the price for a Rwanda gorilla permit to spend one hour with the gorillas is $1500 per person, while the price for a Uganda gorilla permit is $700 per person, starting on July 1, 2020.
-However, if you book your gorilla tour with Trek Africa Tours before June 30, 2020, you can take advantage of the lower price of $600 for a Uganda permit.
+However, if you book your gorilla tour with Trek Africa Expeditions before June 30, 2020, you can take advantage of the lower price of $600 for a Uganda permit.
 Rwanda is generally more expensive than Uganda because it aims to position itself as a luxury destination.
 If you are looking for a more affordable option, consider gorilla trekking in Uganda.

 Regardless of which country you choose, the price of the gorilla permit includes one hour with the mountain gorillas, the services of a ranger guide, security, and a certificate that will be presented to you at the end of the trek.